Division of Student Success

 - successful personal interview(s);

-- two personal references who will testify to your character and integrity;
+- two personal references who will testify to the student’s character and integrity;

 - a commitment to uphold the SCAI Code of Ethics, attend training sessions, and volunteer to serve on hearing boards when available.

-For more information, please contact the director for the SCAI department at (770) 499-3403 or visit the KSU SCAI Website at www.kennesaw.edu/scai/.
+For more information, please visit the KSU SCAI Website at www.kennesaw.edu/scai/.

-Student Development coordinates support services, programs, and activities to enrich the college experiences of specifically identified student populations, including multicultural students, international students, adult learners, and students with disabilities.
+Student Development coordinates support services, programs, and activities to enrich the college experiences of specifically identified student populations, including multicultural students, international students, adult learners, GLBTIQ students, and students with disabilities.
 In addition, the department provides an avenue for individuals to engage in volunteer service in the community through Volunteer Kennesaw State University (VKSU).
 Through three satellite centers - the Cultural Awareness and Resource Center, the Lifelong Learning Center, and the Global Village - students are provided a place to gather; a broad array of information; access to computers and other equipment; and knowledgeable, friendly support staff to ensure that students have a positive and supportive “home” on campus.
 The Odyssey Program, a peer mentoring program, is also coordinated by Student Development.
 The Odyssey Program helps first-year and new transfer students make a smooth transition to college life at Kennesaw State by pairing them with a qualified peer mentor.
-Student Development, located in the Carmichael Student Center Suite 267, is open Monday through Thursday from 8:00 a.m. to 7:00 p.m. and Friday from 8:00 a.m. to 5:00 p.m. and can be reached by phone at 770-423-6443.
 More information about Student Development can be found at www.kennesaw.edu/stu_dev.

 Adult Learner Programs